Please use our online form here to leave your details in order to be placed on our waiting list.

 Usually advocates are requested by a young person’s social worker but young people can approach us themselves, though we would contact the social worker to inform them that we were going to advocate for them.

-Advocacy is a charged service by Number 22.
-If you would like to know more about our advocacy service, please call us on 01628 636661.
+If you would like to know more about our advocacy service, please email [email protected]

 We work closely with local schools to identify the needs of young people and to ensure that relevant support is offered.